HelpGiveThanks/Drafts/BugGenie changes for HelpGiveThanks.md

 NOTE: These changes have been tested in 3.2.5.2 and should work in 3.2.6.
 If you have made some or all of these changes to your 3.2.5.2 install and do not want to make them again to fix the security issues that 3.2.6 fixes, then see this post "What files need replacing from 3.2.6 to fix 3.2.5.2 security" http://forum.thebuggenie.com/viewtopic.php?f=1&t=1751

+NOTE: The working draft of this post is now on GitHub:  https://github.com/HelpGiveThanks/Wiki/blob/master/BugGenie%20changes%20for%20HelpGiveThanks.md  Please do comment and make changes to it OR fork it to create your alternative skin/redesign!

 **Post Overview**
 1. **[Introduction](#introduction)**
 2. **[Frontpage = Project Manager](#frontpage--project-manager)**